 Number of Employees

-More employees means greater employer's liability exposure.
-Landscaping involves physical labour and power equipment that contribute to high injury rates.
-Subcontractors may also affect your premium.
+More workers expand your workers compensation and employer liability exposure.
+Landscaping involves physical labour and power equipment with high injury rates, and subcontractors may also factor into your premium.

 📋